zubinchopra/portaldocs/portal-sdk/generated/portalfx-assets.md

 The name can be anything, since it's scoped to your extension.
 You'll be typing this a lot, so keep it succinct, yet clear -- it will be used to identify asset types in telemetry.

-In order to provide a modern voice and tone within the portal, asset types have 4 different display names.
-The portal will use the most appropriate display name given the context.
+In order to provide a modern voice and tone within the Portal, asset types have 4 different display names.
+The Portal will use the most appropriate display name given the context.
 If your asset type display name includes an acronym or product name that is always capitalized, use the same values for upper and lower display name properties (e.g. `PluralDisplayName` and `LowerPluralDisplayName` may both use `SQL databases`).
 Do not share strings between singular and plural display name properties.

 * The Browse menu shows the `ServiceDisplayName` in the list of browseable asset types.
 If `ServiceDisplayName` is not available, `PluralDisplayName` will be shown instead
 * The All Resources blade uses the `SingularDisplayName` in the Type column, when visible